Let’s talk about EVA Air and the American passenger who bullied and sexually harassed flight attendants on January 19, 2019.

 She was made to watch the video and answer questions about her personal life and dating history, then forced to write a statement that she would never do anything to “hurt the company’s reputation”.
 This incident was made public anonymously by the EVA flight attendant herself.

-We’re getting an inside look at what it takes for EVA to reach its customer satisfaction targets.
 Through their press releases so far, EVA shows signs of a corporate culture that values customer service above employee well-being, and encourages their employees to sacrifice themselves at the risk of losing customer service points.
 Apparently this is all in the “the spirit of service”.

 Since joining the Star Alliance network in 2013, EVA has been all about its safety and service rankings and industry recognitions.
 You can see the awards starting in 2014 on the Company Profile page of its website.
 And since compiling and releasing CSR reports in 2013, EVA’s annual customer satisfaction targets have gone up year over year, as have the reported results.